noelwelsh/noelwelsh.com/projects.md

 <li><a href="https://untyped.com/">Untyped</a> is a consultancy founded by my friend Dave and I. Untyped doesn't currently do much work directly, but it's involved in other projects.</li>
 </ul>

+## Community

+I'm one of the organizers for [ScalaBridge London](https://www.scalabridgelondon.org/), which aims to increase diversity within the Scala community.

 ## Books

 <dl>